-First things first, let’s take a closer look at the most common causes for this error.
+First things first, let’s take a closer look at the most common causes of this error.

-In fact, for a long time (starting from iOS 11 and iPhone 7), the default formats for Apple’s images and videos have been HEIF and HEVC respectively.
+In fact, for a long time (starting from iOS 11 and iPhone 7), the default formats for Apple’s images and videos have been HEIF and HEVC, respectively.
 If you are interested in what they are, see what Apple has to say about them.
 These formats offer the same or better quality than JPEG and H.264 while taking up to 50% less space.
-On the other hand, they are still much less widespread outside the Apple universe and are not compatible with Windows without special codecs.
+On the other hand, they are still much less widespread outside the Apple universe and are not compatible with Windows without any codecs.

-This is why, when you copy your HEIF or HEVC files to a PC, they are automatically converted to JPEG and H.264 formats.
-However, it is during this real-time conversion that the notorious error “A device attached to the system does not work correctly” can occur.
+So, when you copy your HEIF or HEVC files to a PC, they are automatically converted to JPEG and H.264 formats.
+However, it is during this real-time conversion the notorious error A device attached to the system does not work correctly can occur.

 Now, how to overcome that?

 Solution 1.
-Free up space on iPhone or iPad
+Free up space on iPhone

 This is why we strongly recommend that, before going on to the other solutions presented below, you check the storage space on your device by going to Settings > General > iPhone Storage.

 💡 It is strongly recommended that you have at least 1 GB of free space available on the iPhone or iPad.
 If you find that your available space is below this limit, consider freeing up some space on your device.
 To help you do this, we wrote a guide on how to optimize iPhone storage.
-Alternatively, here’s an article from Apple with tips on how to check and manage space on your iPhone
+Alternatively, refer to an article from Apple with tips on how to check and manage space on your iPhone

 Solution 2.
 Transfer the original files

-2. In the section “Transfer to Mac or PC” at the bottom of the screen, choose “Keep Originals”.
+- In the section Transfer to Mac or PC at the bottom of the screen, choose Keep Originals.